 My name is Mike Frazier.

-I’ve been married almost 15 years to the wonderful woman in the picture and we have five children.
+I’ve been married since 2005 to the wonderful woman in the picture and we have five children.

-This is a good representation of what our marriage is like now.
+This picture is a good representation of what our marriage is like now.

 But for many years, it was a nightmare.

 I often felt like whatever I did, it wasn’t enough for her.

 I worked hard to go through medical school, residency and private practice to provide for my family.